Phones · Resale guide

 |---|---|---|

-Prices can vary slightly based on the storage variant (e.g., 256GB vs 512GB) and RAM configuration.
+Prices will also adjust based on the specific storage variant (e.g., 256GB vs 512GB) and RAM configuration.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Redmi Note 14 Pro Plus in 2026